Hanging Leg Raise (90 degree)

 What is Hanging Leg Raise (90-degree):

-The Hanging Leg Raise (90-degree), or simply 90-degree Hanging Leg Raise, is a core exercise primarily targeting the rectus abdominis.
-It involves hanging on a bar with the legs straight and raising the legs until 90 degrees, contracting the rectus abdominis.
+The 90-degree Hanging Leg Raise, or simply hanging leg raise, is a core exercise primarily working the rectus abdominis along with the hip flexors.
+It involves hanging on a bar with legs straight and raising them until 90 degrees of hip flexion, contracting the rectus abdominis, and flexing the spine.

 Key Benefits: